 - Generates statistical, analytical, personnel, and financial reports for program budgets.

-- Manages and coordinates the graduate admissions process for the Department of Counseling & Marital and Family Therapy graduate programs as assigned, including reviewing application reports and materials from Graduate Admissions and Xtender (online document program), ensuring the completeness of files.
+- Manages and coordinates the graduate admissions process for the Department of Learning and Teaching graduate programs as assigned, including reviewing application reports and materials from Graduate Admissions and Xtender (online document program), ensuring the completeness of files.
 Pre-qualifies applicants prior to distribution to faculty for review.
 Maintains documentation on all applicants, assigns applications to be read by faculty, collects the feedback, invites applicants to interviews, sets up the times for the interviews and schedules faculty for group interview times.
 Communicates effectively with Graduate Admissions (via email and through data entry into Salesforce) and the SOLES Office of Outreach and Admissions to ensure timely and informative responses to all questions and issues with prospective students/applicants.

-- Supports the department in conducting Counseling & Marital and Family Therapy faculty searches.
+- Supports the department in conducting Learning and Teaching faculty searches.
 Manages all aspects of faculty searches, including the management of advertisements, responding to applicant inquiries, and the preparation of schedules for visiting candidates.

-- Coordinates with faculty to design summer advising assignments, including the use of discretion to allocate hours according to student needs.
+- Coordinates with Chair, Academic Program Manager, and Faculty to design summer advising assignments, including the use of discretion to allocate hours according to student needs.
 Coordinates and implements Department orientation, advising and informational meetings.

 - Monitors SOLES, USD, and external deadlines for event/project details such as catering, publicity/marketing, etc. when planning meetings and events.